image of a knight is very strong in Western culture.

 Chivalry-Now has reinstituted

-is first a man in the fullest sense of the word.
+is first of all being a person in the fullest sense of the word.
 An open-minded

-thinker, a searcher for truth, which is his never-ending quest.
+thinker, a searcher for truth living the adventure of a never-ending quest.

-the vision of a better world to which he contributes daily.
-He
+sacred the vision of a better world to which he or she contributes daily.
+Knights are citizens of that better world, or emissaries, and live accordingly.

 of the first fruits of the Chivalry-Now movement, an advocate